Xele02/UMO/Tools/README.md

 # Download files from server

-Download files using Data/RequestGetFiles.json data.
+The tools will download files using info from Data/RequestGetFiles.json file.

 Directory by default is Data/, can be changed with -o argument.